 I tried adding a bit of Greek yogurt to this recipe and liked the creaminess that it brought to the oats.
 I used a Honey Greek Yogurt and then cut down on the amount of sweetener that I usually use.
 You could really use any yogurt, regular or dairy free and get the same texture so give it a shot!

 The touch of cinnamon is what really pulls the peach pie flavor together.
 Eat these warm or straight from the fridge!
 Make them with regular or gluten free oats, either will work just fine!
 Other than that, go to bed and wake up to breakfast!

 - I find that peaches ripen SO fast.
 During the summer, I keep a bunch of sliced frozen peaches in the freezer so that I have them on hand for when I really need some peach pie overnight oats!
 And if all else fails, canned peaches could work as well.

-- Flax and chia seeds are both optional.
-Both will add more fiber and protein into these peach overnight oats.
+- Chia seeds are optional.
+They add more fiber and protein into these peach overnight oats.
 Don’t feel like you have to go out and buy something new to make this recipe.
 You will be just fine without!